This is a rewrite and replacement of the present story. Jamie has problems with bullies.

 Sebastian’s eyes narrowed.
 He grunted and then spat onto the short grass that carpeted most of Sparks Park.
 A tall solid built 12 year-old thug, with long dark hair reaching his broad shoulders.
 He wore a New York Giant’s baseball cap and a lord Voldemort top.
 His grey stone washed jeans were fastened by a studded leather belt; the same colour as his dusty running shoes.

-“Last chance, Monkey boy” warned Sebastian.
+“Last chance, Monkey boy” said Sebastian.

 “Please yourself.
 Charge him in.”